chippyash/simple-accounts-3/README.md

 is, but be aware.
 For MariaDb 10 on the travis servers, it needs setting.
 See `scripts/test-user.sql`

+If for some reason you cannot use the OQGraph plugin, please follow the instructions for MySql.
+It will work in MariaDb as well.

 ### MySql

 Recognising that not everyone is able to utilise the MariaDb advantage, I have provided